Evelyn Underhill: Influences

-One of her most significant influences and important collaborations was with the Nobel Laureate, Rabindranath Tagore, the Indian mystic, author, and world traveler.
-They published a major translation of the work of Kabir (100 Poems of Kabir, calling Songs of Kabir) together in 1915, to which she wrote the introduction.
+One of her most significant influences and important collaborations was with the Nobel Laureate, Rabindranath Tagore, the Indian mystic, author, and world traveller.
+They published a major translation of the work of Kabir (100 Poems of Kabir, called Songs of Kabir) together in 1915, to which she wrote the introduction.
 He introduced her to the spiritual genius of India which she expressed enthusiastically in a letter: